linnearice/Credit_Risk_Analysis_Challenge/README.md

 ![SMOTEENN](https://user-images.githubusercontent.com/35401581/145309882-994db0c2-8944-4ee9-aecf-0e07ae63b015.png)

 In this model DAI combined undersampling and oversampling combined with the EditedNearestNeighbor method (SMOTEENN).
 Again, the results were very close to the previous models most closely following Random Oversampling.
 The accuracy score is 68%.
-The high risk precision rate is 1% and the low risk is 100% with a low risk sensitivity rate of 57%.
+The high risk precision rate is 1% and the low risk is 100% with a low risk sensitivity rate of 57% and an overall F1 factor of 72%.

 **Random Forest Classifier**

 ![Random Forest Classifier](https://user-images.githubusercontent.com/35401581/145309892-894e71a4-1e39-49e5-9c30-c7b913d69cf2.png)

-The Random Forest Classifier a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+The Random Forest Classifier is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 This method appears to outperform the prior methods in some ways.
 The accuracy score is 68%, still relatively the same as the other models aside from the cluster centroid method which was lower.
 However, the precision score for the high-risk loans is much improved at 88%.
-The average F1 scores is 72%.
+While the average F1 score is 100%, the high risk loans have a 37% recall rate and a 52% F1 factor.

 **Easy Enemble Classifier**